 Types of Sensory Processing Issues

-Several types of SPI include sensory modulation disorder, sensory discrimination disorder, and sensory-based motor disorder.
-Sensory modulation disorder refers to difficulties regulating responses to sensory input, such as being easily overwhelmed by loud noises or bright lights.
-Sensory discrimination disorder refers to difficulties distinguishing between different sensations, such as the inability to identify objects by touch.
-Sensory-based motor disorder refers to difficulties with coordination and movement due to difficulties processing sensory information.
+Sensory modulation disorder, sensory discrimination disorder, and sensory-based motor disorder are three different types of SPI.
+An issue with controlling responses to sensory input, such as being easily overwhelmed by loud noises or bright lights, is referred to as sensory modulation disorder.
+Problems differentiating between different sensations, such as the inability to recognize objects by touch, are referred to as sensory discrimination disorder.
+The term "sensory-based motor disorder" describes problems with movement and coordination brought on by problems processing sensory data.

 Impact of Sensory Processing Issues on Daily Life

 The impact of SPI on a child's capacity for daily living can be profound.
 For instance, a child who has trouble coordinating their movements may find it difficult to participate in physical activities, or a child who is sensitive to loud noises may find it difficult in a classroom setting.
 Children with SPD may struggle with self-care, play, and learning, according to Ayres (1972).
 These challenges may cause frustration, worry, and behavioural issues.

 Treatment Options and the Role of Occupational Therapy